staxhinho/Python/README.md

 # Python

-Repositório para projetos em Python
+A repository for Python projects